saferpay/sndbx/texts/css_iframe.md

 # Iframe Integration and CSS

-The Saferpay Payment Page, the Transaction Interface and Secure Card Data offer the options for Iframe integration and design with a Cascading Style Sheets (CSS).
+The Saferpay Payment Page, the Transaction Interface and Secure Card Data offer the options for Iframe integration and custom design using Cascading Style Sheets (CSS).
 The following describes how these features can be used and what needs to be adhered to.

 ## <a name="css-iframe"></a> Iframe Integration